-The company faces risks and uncertainties, mainly as a result of the Covid-19 pandemic, which would include but are not limited to the current world and local economic downturn, its effect on collections and donations in the area of this company's principal activity and its effect on discretionary consumer spending in general.
+The company faces risks and uncertainties which would include but are not limited to the ongoing recovery from world and local economic downturn, its effect on collections and donations in the area of this company's principal activity and its effect on discretionary consumer spending in general.
 The directors of the company manage these risks by ensuring that the company has adequate current financial resources which is achieved by matching income with expenditure through fund raising and cost control measures.